RfidResearchGroup/proxmark3/README.md

 ## Build for non-RDV4 Proxmark3 platforms

-In order to build this repo for other Proxmark3 platforms we urge you to read [Advanced compilation parameters](/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md)
+In order to build this repo for other/generic Proxmark3 platforms we urge you to read [Advanced compilation parameters](/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md)

-With other Proxmark3 platforms we mean:
+With other/generic Proxmark3 platforms we mean:
   - RDV1
   - RDV2
   - RDV3 easy